tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 <p>
 <center>
-DD News is a news channel founded by the Government of India.
+DD News is a news channel funded by the Government of India.
+It has panel of homeopathic experts expounding that homeopathy is powerful medicine system without any side effecs.
 </center>
 <br>
 <center>